ActiveIntelligentSystemsLab/disparity_visualize/README.md

-# disparity_visualizer
+# diparity_visualize

-`disparity_visualizer` is a ROS package and contains a nodelet to visualize [stereo_msgs/DisparityImage](http://docs.ros.org/api/stereo_msgs/html/msg/DisparityImage.html) .
+`diparity_visualize` is a ROS package and contains a nodelet to visualize [stereo_msgs/DisparityImage](http://docs.ros.org/api/stereo_msgs/html/msg/DisparityImage.html) .

 This is similar to [disparity_view in image_view](http://wiki.ros.org/image_view) but there are some difference:
 - Output is ROS topic instead of OpenCV window